Khushal-Kindra/Order-of-the-Phoenix-CSV/README.md

-# Order of the Phoneix CSV
+# Order of the Phoenix CSV

 This repository contains a Python application to process orders from a CSV file.
 The application computes various metrics from the order data and includes a separate testing module.
 The application and tests are containerized using Docker.